 Toast The Sesame Seeds

-Add 1 cup of hulled white sesame seeds to a wide dry skillet and toast them on medium-low heat until they are slightly browned, fragrant, and crisp (3-5 minutes).
-Stir continuously while toasting.
+Add 1 cup of hulled white sesame seeds to a wide, dry skillet and toast them on medium-low heat until they are slightly browned, fragrant, and crisp (3-5 minutes), stirring continuously.

-Do not over-toast the seeds otherwise, the tahini will become darker in color.
+Do not over-toast the seeds; otherwise, the tahini will become darker.

-Note – Toasting the seeds makes them crisp and easier to blend, it also gives them a nuttier flavor and reduces the bitterness.
+Note – Toasting the seeds makes them crisp and easier to blend, giving them a nuttier flavor and reducing bitterness.

 Transfer the toasted seeds to a baking sheet or large plate and cool completely.